 Mulch

-You can at this time cover the entire lawn with mulch or a grass seed accelerator which includes both mulch and the correct mixture and amount of nutrients needed to help new seeds germinate quickly and healthily.
+You can, at this time, cover the entire lawn with mulch or a grass seed accelerator.
+This includes both mulch and the correct mixture and amount of nutrients needed to help new seeds germinate quickly and healthily.

-A seed accelerator will absorb more moisture than standard mulch or grass clippings (from a mulching mower for example) and will release it’s moisture and nutrients slowly for steady grass feeding.
+A seed accelerator will absorb more moisture than standard mulch or grass clippings (from a mulching mower for example).
+It will release it’s moisture and nutrients slowly for steady grass feeding.

 An accelerator will also degrade very naturally thus eliminating later cleanup.